lpln25/raspberry-pi-login-task/README.md

 print ("\n==> turn off system")
 ~~~

-I create login system with ID (tag-rfid) and then with three tag-rfid, we could run 3 Task :
-1. take picture
-2. get video
-3. timer"

 ## 9. Thanks
 So Thanks from my teacher (Mis ` Yasamin Salem `) that She was inspiring me.